Proclamation of accession of Charles III: Bailiwick of Guernsey

-The proclamation in the Bailiwick of Guernsey was held in Guernsey, Alderney, and Sark at 12 p.m.
-BST on 11 September.
+The proclamation in the Bailiwick of Guernsey was held in Guernsey, Alderney, and Sark at 12:00 noon BST on 11 September.

-In Guernsey, a special sitting of the States of Guernsey was held at 11 a.m.
-BST when the Bailiff of Guernsey Richard McMahon read out the proclamation.
-The ceremony was attended by Lieutenant Governor Richard Cripwell, members of the clergy and government officials.
+In Guernsey, a special sitting of the States of Guernsey was held at 11 am when the Bailiff of Guernsey, Richard McMahon, read the proclamation.
+The ceremony was attended by Lieutenant Governor Richard Cripwell, members of the clergy, and government officials.
 A procession from St James to the Crown Pier by the Corps of Drums of Elizabeth College then took place.
-After a fanfare trumpet, the Sheriff of Guernsey Jason Savident publicly read out the proclamation.
+After a fanfare trumpet, the Sheriff of Guernsey, Jason Savident, publicly read the proclamation.
 This was followed by the attendees shouting "Dieu Sauve Le Roi" and a 21-gun salute from Castle Cornet.
 Cripwell then led the three cheers for Charles III.

-In Alderney, the proclamation was read out by William Tate, the president of the States of Alderney, at the Court House.
+In Alderney, the proclamation was read by William Tate, the president of the States of Alderney, at the Court House.
 This was followed by a public proclamation at the Island Hall.
-In Sark, a sitting of the Chief Pleas was held before the proclamation was read out by Kevin Adams, the Prévôt of Sark, outside St Peter's Church.
+In Sark, a sitting of the Chief Pleas was held before the proclamation was read by Kevin Adams, the Prévôt of Sark, outside St Peter's Church.

 Whereas it has pleased Almighty God to call to His Mercy our late Sovereign Lady Queen Elizabeth the Second of Blessed and Glorious Memory, by whose Decease the Crown of the United Kingdom of Great Britain and Northern Ireland is solely and rightfully come to The Prince Charles Philip Arthur George; We, therefore, the Lieutenant-Governor, Bailiff, Deputy Bailiff, King's Officers, Jurats, Members of the States of Deliberation, Clergy, and others, do now hereby with one voice and Consent of Tongue and Heart publish and proclaim that The Prince Charles Philip Arthur George is now, by the Death of our late Sovereign of Happy Memory, become our only lawful and rightful Liege Lord Charles the Third, by the Grace of God of the United Kingdom of Great Britain and Northern Ireland and of His other Realms and Territories, King, Head of the Commonwealth, Defender of the Faith, to whom we do acknowledge all Faith and Obedience with humble Affection; beseeching God by whom Kings and Queens do reign to bless His Majesty with long and happy Years to reign over us.